Top of the page

-Travelling with an infant or toddler can make you feel as though you are on a major journey.
-So much to carry, so few hands.
-Then there are the possible tantrums, which make most parents dread getting on a plane or train with their infant or toddler.
-Your child probably will cry or scream at least once in a while on a plane.
-It happens to all parents.
+Travelling with an infant or toddler can be difficult.
+Your child probably will cry at least once in a while on a plane or train.
+It happens to most children.
 But with some planning and careful packing, you can make travel easier for you and your child.

 Much of the same advice for babies applies to toddlers, with a few additions.